 Insider’s tip: If you’re going to take pictures through a window from inside a helicopter (a car or a bus for that matter) we suggest that you wear darker clothing as whites tend to reflect off the inside of the window and spoil the image. — by Herman Geldenhuys from Cape Town Helicopters

-Shopping in South Africa ranges from stall market steals to posh boutiques and designer duds.
+Shopping in South Africa ranges from local, stall market steals to posh boutiques and luxurious designer duds.
 Whether you’re looking for some cheap souvenirs, locally made handicrafts, or the finest quality textiles or gemstones, you’ll find it all in South Africa.
 Remember, when you’re in the markets, don’t be afraid to haggle with the vendors — this is expected and won’t be seen as disrespectful.
 Just don’t go unreasonably low with your price and you’ll probably walk away with your goodies for a lot less!

 - V&A Waterfront, located along Table Bay, is undoubtedly a favorite place to visit in Cape Town.
 With over 450 shops and restaurants, you’re guaranteed to find whatever it is you’re looking for, be it gifts, souvenirs, authentic South African textiles or boutique clothing.
 It’s not just shopping either, Table Bay is the it-spot for waterfront dining, live entertainment, and other family attractions.

 Best time: Open 9:00 – 21:00, 7 days a week

 Insider’s tip: & Banana, in Hout Bay is a fantastic store that has the coolest range of locally designed and made jewelry and bags.
 If there is a fashionable souvenir you could take away from South Africa, it is here. — by Ann-Marie from Taste the Cape Travel